exxcellent/olingo-jpa-processor-v4/doc/integrators/DTOConcept.md

 * Navigation or any other relationship types to other entities are not allowed
 * DTO's cannot be referenced from JPA entities
 * The common JPA annotations to define an entity are not supported
-* A DTO can't define OData actions or functions.
+* A DTO can define OData actions or functions.
+If only actions will be called then the _handler_ declaration may be omitted.
 * Inheritance is not allowed for an DTO.
 * The DTOmust have a public default constructor to create new instances.
 * Properties must be defined as attributes, declarations from getter/setter methods are not supported.
 * The DTO must be located in another package than the JPA model classes to target a separate name space.
-* Allowed operations on a DTO are GET (read) and PUT (write)
+* Allowed operations on a DTO are GET (read) and PUT (write), handled by the _handler_.

 Example: